trezzuri/erpnext-docs/docs/en/using-erpnext/articles/check-link-between-documents.md

 # Checking Link Between Documents

-Every document can be linked to various other documents in ERPNext.
+Every document can be linked to various other documents in SOMA.

 **The 'Links' tool gives you an option to check if the current document is linked to any previous documents and lists down all the forward links.**